snkykun/Overwatch-Freestyle/README.md

 ##### Step 3:

-Go into the properties and after the target location in the `target` tab, add your corresponding launch arguments.
+Go into the properties of said shortcut and add your corresponding launch arguments in the `target` tab AFTER the target location (the location of the exe in quotes).

 |Server |arguments